Trump, chafing at oversight, takes aim at inspectors general | Times Leader

 “Trump has been more transparent in his opposition, and he’s been more willing to take very aggressive actions, but this is an institution created by Congress and protected by Congress — and presidents just don’t like it,” said New York University public service professor Paul Light.

-Congressional Democrats say Linick was fired while investigating how the State Department pushed through a $7 billion Saudi arms sale over congressional objections.
+Congressional Democrats say how the State Department pushed through a $7 billion Saudi arms sale over congressional objections.
 He was also reviewing how Pompeo treated certain staff.

-Pompeo has said he knew about the Saudi investigation because he had answered written questions about it.
-But he denied Linick’s dismissal was retaliatory, suggesting instead that Linick wasn’t on board with the department’s mission.
+Pompeo has said he knew about the Saudi investigation.
+But he denied Linick’s dismissal was retaliatory, suggesting instead Linick wasn’t on board with the department’s mission.

+In a letter to lawmakers obtained Wednesday, Under Secretary of State Brian Bulatao wrote that “concern over Linick had grown” about his handling of what the State Department says was the unauthorized disclosure of a draft inspector general report and potential misconduct within the inspector general office.

 In other administrations, investigating a Cabinet secretary might be insurance against being fired because the optics of doing so would be damaging.
 Not so for Trump.

-Some inspector general reports have worked in Trump’s favor, including Justice Department investigations that uncovered anti-Trump text messages by FBI employees and revealed problems with the FBI’s conduct during the Russia probe.

-But Trump has also appeared flummoxed by the inability to control watchdogs, as evidenced by his anger at Atkinson over the whistleblower complaint that documented his efforts to get Ukraine to dig up dirt on Democratic rival Joe Biden.
+But Trump has appeared flummoxed by the inability to control watchdogs, as evidenced by his anger at Atkinson over the whistleblower complaint that documented on Democratic rival Joe Biden.

-Though presidents’ ability to fire inspectors general is well-established, Congress is raising questions about the resumes of their replacements.
+Though presidents’ ability to fire inspectors general is well-established, Congress is raising questions about the dubious qualifications of some of the replacements and, in some cases, their apparent conflicts.

 Trump, for instance, has selected a policy adviser at Customs and Border Protection to replace the deeply experienced Fine, who had been acting inspector general at the Pentagon for four years and Justice Department watchdog for a decade before that.